🐾 MyPawellness.com — Real Advice from a Real Pet Owner

 The Bottom Line

-My cat won’t eat — always a signal worth taking seriously.
+A cat refusing food is always a signal worth taking seriously.
 One skipped meal in an otherwise healthy adult cat is not a crisis.
 Anything beyond 24 hours is a reason to call the vet, regardless of how normal the cat appears.

 Start with the simple steps — warm the food, reduce stressors, check for obvious mouth pain.
 If nothing changes within 24 hours — pick up the phone.